zxynj/Midterm-election-simulation-project/README.md

 # Midterm-election-simulation-project

-## Oct 12
+## Instructions:
+The detail for this project is [here](https://www.utdallas.edu/~ammann/stat6341/node10.html).

-The result is saved as rds format.
+The results are saved as rds format.
 Download them into your local directory.
 And use readRDS function to load the data.

-## YL:
+## Yitao:

 https://yitao416.github.io/onlinePlots/Archive/YL_10_cal.html